Jonathan2251/lbd/source/gpu.rst

   SV V1,Rx         ;store the result in X

-GPU has smaller L1 cache than cpu for each core.
+GPU persues throughput from SIMD application.
+Can hide L1 latence from SMT.
+As result GPU may has smaller L1 cache than cpu for each core [#gpu-l1-smaller]_.
 DMA memcpy map the data in cpu memory to each l1 cache of core on gpu memory.
 Many gpu provides operations scatter and gather to access DRAM data for stream processing [#Quantitative-gpu-sparse-matrix]_ [#gpgpuwiki]_ [#shadingl1]_.

-When the GPU function is dense computation in array such as MPEG4 encoder or deep learning for tuning weights, it mays get much speed up [#mpeg4speedup]_.
+When the GPU function is dense computation in array such as MPEG4 encoder or deep learning for tuning weights, it may get much speed up [#mpeg4speedup]_.
 However when GPU function is matrix addition and CPU will idle for waiting GPU's result.
-It mays slow down than doing matrix addition by CPU only.
+It may slow down than doing matrix addition by CPU only.
 Arithmetic intensity is defined as the number of operations performed per word of memory transferred.
 It is important for GPGPU applications to have high arithmetic intensity else the memory access latency will limit computational speedup